 Every experience of painful relationships is different.
 Sometimes forgiveness feels challenging but not impossible.
 In other situations, forgiveness is a much longer and thornier process.
 In some cases, the perpetrator may be unknown or may not be alive, making closure and complete reconciliation impossible.
+Reconciliation may also not be possible or safe in a face-to-face meeting with someone.
 This session provides an opportunity to explore the complexity of both forgiving and asking for forgiveness.

-Despite how difficult it is (or perhaps because of it) forgiveness is a liberating, heart-expanding, game-changing opportunity for us as we seek to be reconcilers.
+Despite how difficult it is (or perhaps because of it) forgiveness is a liberating, heartexpanding, game-changing opportunity for us as we seek to be reconcilers.
 Forgiveness does not excuse the wrong.
 Instead, it is powerful because we recognise a wrong has been done.
 It takes courage, hope and grace, and it cannot be rushed.

-We might often focus on the big moments of forgiveness, but we are also invited to make forgiveness part of the daily rhythm of our lives.
+We might often focus on the big moments of forgiveness, but we are invited to make forgiveness a part of our daily lives.
 In the prayer Jesus taught his disciples, we are encouraged to pray for our daily bread and then to pray to be forgiven as we forgive others.

 Reflect on your experiences of forgiveness - both of forgiving others and of being forgiven.
-This will help you engage with this session, but you won't be expected to share these experiences in full.
+This will help you engage with this session, but you won't be expected to share anything you don't want to.